Department of Literacy, Early Childhood and Special Education

 This major is designed to prepare special education professionals for leadership positions and for advanced professional studies.
 For students pursuing the Special Education Consultant emphasis, to be eligible for Endorsement 250 Special Education Consultant, the student must have four years of successful teaching experience, two of which must be congruent with the desired Special Education Consultant endorsement.

-Students interested in this program must submit a completed Application for Admission to Graduate Study and should refer to their MyUNIverse Student Center To-Do list or contact the Department of Special Education for other application requirements.
+Students interested in this program must submit a completed Application for Admission to Graduate Study and should refer to their MyUNIverse Student Center To-Do list or contact the Department of Literacy, Early Childhood and Special Education for other application requirements.
 Graduate information and application for graduate admission can be found at https://admissions.uni.edu/application.

 The Graduate Record Examination (General Test) is not required for admission to the program.